babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 ### Pseudolayers

 Only one QMK layer is used.
 Following the butterstick's default keymap's example, the chording engine is using pseudolayers.
-The main difference to QMK's layers is that only one pseudolayer can be active at each time (no `KC_TRANS`).
+The main difference to QMK's layers is that only one pseudolayer can be active at each time (meaning you can not use `KC_TRANS`, I actually don't know what will happen).
 Chords can be activated only if they are on the currently active pseudolayer.
 Chords that are currently active do not get deactivated if the pseudolayer changes and will deactivate if any of their keys gets depressed even no matter the current pseudolayer.
 Locked chords (see below) and chords on the `ALWAYS_ON` pseudolayer can be activated anytime.

 ### Lock